focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Load UE5 source and try to scan it
+    + When doing it, collect info on any binary files that had to be read to be ignored
 + Ctrl+C without a selection removes the selection
 + Progress bar when scanning workspace
     + Draw a simple progress bar